kenwer/pam-analyzer/README.md

 # PAM Analyzer Tech info

-Native PySide6 desktop application for reviewing **Passive Acoustic Monitoring** field recordings: load a project, run BirdNET detection, and review/annotate species detections in a sortable table.
+Native PySide6 desktop application for reviewing **Passive Acoustic Monitoring** field recordings: load a project, run BirdNET or Perch v2 detection, and review/annotate species detections in a sortable table.

 Clean rewrite of the original NiceGUI-based PAM Analyzer with a layered, testable architecture.